-The last criterion the Compensation Committee selected for 2022 was a qualitative measure which includes elements of environmental, health and safety performance ("HSE").
+The last criterion the Compensation Committee selected for 2023 was a qualitative measure which includes elements of environmental, health and safety performance ("HSE").
 Range continues to be committed to ensuring it provides a safe work place and instilling a culture of safety and environmental responsibility at every level of our organization.
 Priorities include elements of safety performance, emissions and water management and corporate citizenship.
 We focus on transparency around HSE and encourage reporting of all incidents involving our employees and contractors (including near misses) and we have used examples of incidents reported as a vehicle to educate our employees and contractors to improve our HSE practices.
 There are also quantitative measures evaluated such as reductions in emissions, number of spills, auto accidents, leak detection inspections and notices of violations.
-The performance target was achieved in 2022 by the committee's review and analysis of several HSE results including:
+The performance target was achieved in 2023 by the committee's review and analysis of the strong HSE results including:

-- · doubled leak detection inspections; - · strong water recycling ratio; - · non-freshwater spill rate improved compared to 2021; - methane emissions component leak rate similar to 2021; - zero serious/severe injuries for contractors or employees in 2022; - 50% reduction in Number of Workforce OSHA Recordable Injuries compared to 2021; and - 50% reduction in Number of Workforce Days Away Restricted Treatment Injuries compared to 2021.
+- · implemented the use of pneumatic devices; - · strong water recycling ratio; - non-freshwater spill rate improved compared to 2022; - methane emissions component leak rate lower than 2022; - · zero serious injuries for contractors or employees in 2023; - · 28% reduction in Number of Workforce OSHA Recordable Injuries compared to 2022; and - 70% reduction in preventable vehicle incidents compared to 2022.

 The last criterion also includes factors not otherwise captured in the previously described objective performance measures.
 Factors would include portfolio management, succession planning, talent development and other factors.
-These factors are deemed by the Compensation Committee to have been important in the years' performance and may vary from year to year.
+These factors are deemed by the Compensation Committee to have been important in the year's performance and may vary from year to year.
 The Committee follows no set performance targets relating to these factors.
-The performance target was achieved in 2022 by successfully continuing to further strengthen our financial foundation and successfully managing the impact of inflation.
+The performance target was achieved in 2023 by successfully continuing to further strengthen our financial foundation and successfully managing the impact of our management transition.

-In addition to selecting the performance criteria, the Compensation Committee determined, after consultation with NFP, the respective performance payout percentages for each of our NEOs.
+In addition to selecting the performance criteria, the Compensation Committee determined, after consultation with Meridian, the respective performance payout percentages for each of our NEOs.
 In determining these payout percentages, the Compensation Committee attempted to ensure that the payouts provided appropriate incentives to each of our senior executives.
-For 2022, the annual incentive payout percentage was a weighted average of the payout percentage for each category using the percentages set forth below in the table.
+In setting the performance levels for 2023, the Committee considered the impact of anticipated levels of inflation and lower commodity prices.
+For 2023, the annual incentive payout percentage was a weighted average of the payout percentage for each category using the performance levels set forth below in the table.
 When actual results achieved fall between the performance levels, the percentile performance used to determine the payout percentage is proportionately adjusted between the performance levels.
-For 2022, the Compensation Committee awarded bonuses partially based on the formulaically determined award as shown in the table below.
-The committee also considered the exceptional results reported for 2022 including record net income and record operating cash flow along with the impact inflation and higher commodity prices had on each criterion and determined to slightly increase the actual payout as shown below.
+For 2023, the Compensation Committee awarded bonuses based on the formulaically determined award as shown in the table below.